 The continuing financial stability of the IIG has been made possible by the loyal corporate member subscription fees and the generosity of the IIG’s event sponsors.

-Their ongoing support has, among many other noteworthy achievements in the educational and other spheres, enabled the IIG raised in excess of R4-million for worthy charities over the past decade.
-It has also enabled the IIG to stage the renowned annual celebration by the industry of the institute’s continued existence and its significant achievements, the spectacular Annual Dinner, which is attended by more than 1 800 industry members.
+Their ongoing support has enabled the IIG to raise millions of rands, paid over to worthy charities over the past decade.
+It has also enabled the IIG to stage the renowned spectacular Annual Dinner, which is attended by more than 1,600 industry members.